-To get information from us in a way that works for you, please call Customer Care (phone numbers are printed on the back cover of this booklet).
+To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet).

-Our plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
-Our plan can also provide written material in Spanish.
-We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
+Our plan has people and free language interpreter services available to answer questions from disabled non-English speaking members.
+Our plan can also provide written materials in Spanish.
+We can also give you information in braille, in large print, or other alternate formats if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call Customer Care (phone numbers are printed on the back cover of this booklet).